 The RMS is committed to being a welcoming, inclusive Society and encourages diversity across all activities and in the membership of our committees and groups.

 The Society strives to be accessible, inclusive and encourage diversity in all that we do, however we recognise that there is still much work to do.
 The Society has established a group to work on our Equity, Diversity, Inclusion & Accessibility (EDI&A) policies and review all the activities of the Society.
-This group meets regularly, and will be launching their first Working Document at the 2022 RMS AGM meeting.
-Minutes of the meetings and the policies produced will be published here in due course.
+This group meets regularly, and launched their first Working Document at the 2022 RMS AGM meeting.
+Minutes of the meetings and the policies produced will be published here.

 We have been quietly working on implementing many of the objectives we set out in the original document, however, we will begin to highlight some of these activities on this page.